 One of the most important people in a trade fair is the booth manager who usually stays at the expo display stands, coordinating and managing several tasks, making sure that the exhibition stand runs its course without a hiccup.

-In today’s world where investments are necessary for any kind of success, a proper trade show stand manager is quite an important one that can make all the difference between you winning or losing an exhibition.
-Very often, this individual is called an event manager or a trade show coordinator, but no matter what the terminology, the trade show manager is always at the core of any exhibition strategy.
+In today’s world where investments are necessary for any kind of success, a proper show booth stand manager is quite an important one that can make all the difference between you winning or losing an exhibition.
+Very often, this individual is called an event manager or a show booth coordinator, but no matter what the terminology, the show booth manager is always at the core of any exhibition strategy.

 His Duties: An exhibition stall manager controls all the facets of you exhibiting at the show.
 This usually includes planning, budgeting, promotions, exhibition booth construction, stall design, PR, lead management, staff training, reporting, analytics, staff management, lead capture, marketing material, and much more.